Big Bang and the Expanding Universe

 Uncovering the hidden dynamics of galaxy pairs

-A recent study conducted by our team from the Department of Physics at the Chinese University of Hong Kong introduces a new method for measuring the Hubble constant [9].
-The team includes PhD student Wangzheng Zhang, Dr Shek Yeung, a CUHK PhD graduate from 2022, along with collaborators Dr Shihong Liao, who received his PhD from CUHK in 2015 and is affiliated with the National Astronomical Observatories of China, and Dr Hui-Jie Hu from the University of the Chinese Academy of Sciences.
-Our findings, published in The Astrophysical Journal Letters, detail a novel approach that analyses the mutual motions of galaxy pairs to measure H0.
+A recent study conducted by our team from the Department of Physics at The Chinese University of Hong Kong introduces a new method for measuring the Hubble constant [9].
+The team includes PhD student Wangzheng Zhang, Dr Shek Yeung, a CUHK PhD graduate from 2022, along with collaborators Dr Shihong Liao, who received his PhD from CUHK in 2015 and is affiliated with the National Astronomical Observatories of China, and Dr Hui-Jie Hu from University of the Chinese Academy of Sciences.
+Our findings, published in the Astrophysical Journal Letters, detail a novel approach that analyses the mutual motions of galaxy pairs to measure H₀.

 Instead of measuring H₀ by observing the apparent motion of individual galaxies, we focused on the relative motions of pairs of galaxies.
 These motions are affected by both their mutual gravitational interactions and the Hubble expansion of the universe.
 We utilised a statistical measure known as pairwise velocity, which describes the relative motion between galaxy pairs and provides valuable insights into the structure and evolution of the universe.
 By examining this motion, we could infer key details about the large-scale dynamics of the universe, including the Hubble constant.